The Big Nevada Bucket List: 25 Places to Visit in Nevada

 Pin this Nevada Bucket List Full of the Best Places to Visit in Nevada!

-Allison Green is a former teacher who has been travel blogging since 2016.
+Allison Green is a former teacher who has been travel blogging since 2016, visiting 75+ countries in total.
 She has a Masters in Teaching and a B.A. in English and Creative Writing.
-Her blog posts merge her background as an educator with her experience traveling to 70+ countries to encourage ethical, meaningful travel.
-She has been a speaker at the World Travel Writers Conference and her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
-Now a full-time traveler, she has lived in Prague, Sofia, New York City, and the San Francisco Bay Area.
+As a former educator, she merges her writing and educational experience to encourage ethical, sustainable travel.
+She has been a speaker at the World Travel Writers Conference and TBEX.
+Her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
+When she’s not on the road, she lives in Bangkok, Thailand.